dylan7474/ESP8266-WeatherClock/README.md

 * **Command topic:** `<MQTT_TOPIC_PREFIX>/<chipid>/command/message`
 * **State topic:** `<MQTT_TOPIC_PREFIX>/<chipid>/state/message` (retained)

-Publish a plain text payload to the command topic and the clock will scroll it once.
-The last displayed message is published to the state topic so Home Assistant or other clients can track it.
+Publish a plain text payload to the command topic and the clock will store it, then scroll it after each weather update (similar to the custom date messages).
+The latest stored message is published to the state topic so Home Assistant or other clients can track it.

 ## Configuration portal